Actyx/chat/README.md

 There is a separation between state for UI and state for Fishes, components down in the tree can change the UI state using a convenient hook `useContext(DispatchContextUI)`, so changes to a Fish state is done only via callback to the Container by emitting events to Pond.

-## Events and Tags

-More information on Events and Tags available can be [found here](./docs/events-tags-overview.md).

 ## Folder structure

 - src/business-logic: Contains all Fishes and related business logic